Connectors

 Build an app

-GitHub's REST API has a bunch of methods that you can use to interact with your GitHub organizations and repos.
-You can use these methods to create comments, start deploys, fetch commits, and much more.
+GitHub's REST API has several methods that you can use to interact with your GitHub organizations and repos.
+You can use these methods to create comments, start deploys, fetch commits, and more.

-For a full description of all the REST methods that are available via the octokit client, check out the Octokit plugin-rest-endpoint-methods.js documentation (opens in a new tab).
+For a full description of all the REST methods that are available via the Octokit client, see the Octokit plugin documentation (opens in a new tab).

-Scopes: You can look through GitHub's REST API documentation (opens in a new tab) to see what methods are available and what scopes they require.
+You can explore GitHub's REST API documentation (opens in a new tab) to see what methods are available and what scopes they require.
 Once you know the scopes that you need, head back to your github-connector.ts file and fill them in.

 import github from './github-connector.ts';